 As we’ve seen, reliable mass communication is vital before, during and in the aftermath of fast-moving events like wildfires.
 Regroup’s robust, yet easy-to-use mass communications platform seamlessly integrates with IPAWS and the National Weather Service for automated alerting across multiple channels and devices.
 And, our encrypted mobile app is equipped with advanced push notification technology to ensure the lines of communication always stay open — even when networks are congested or down.

-Learn more on how Regroup Mass Notification can help you better protect your people, property and assets, while at the same time reduce overall costs and increase ROI, by calling 855-REGROUP or emailing us at email@example.com.
+Learn how Regroup Mass Notification can help you better protect your people, property and assets, while at the same time reduce overall costs and increase ROI, by calling 855-REGROUP or emailing us at firstname.lastname@example.org.